Quiz yourself

 Avoidance disguised as preparation

-Research and world-building feel productive, but they can quietly replace writing when the story itself isn’t demanding answers.
+Research and world-building feel productive, but they often replace real writing when the story itself isn’t demanding answers.
 This shows up as endless notes, background detail turning into exposition, or research that never becomes pages.

-Many blocks aren’t story problems at all, but routine problems.
-Starting sessions from zero every time creates friction that feels like resistance or lack of inspiration.
-This often appears as waiting to “feel ready” or believing inspiration needs to strike first.
+Starting every writing session with “what should I work on today?” creates starting-up friction that feels like resistance or lack of inspiration.
+This often appears as the need to wait until you “feel ready,” or believing that inspiration needs to strike before you write.

 Idea overload

-In isolation, any one of these issues is manageable.
+All of these writer’s block red flags are manageable.
 Writer’s block tends to set in when several are active at once.
-That’s why the checklist measures signals, not moods, and why small, targeted actions are usually enough to break the stall once you know what’s actually causing it.
+That’s why the quiz on this page measures signals, not moods, and why small, targeted actions are usually enough to break the stall once you know what’s actually causing it.